Rahul-DS25M008/painting_restoration_eval/outputs/supervisor_package/supervisor_feedback_agenda.md

 14. Should mask/input robustness analysis be added?
 15. Should semantic/iconographic checks be added after feedback?
 16. Should the Streamlit dashboard be treated as a formal supporting artifact?
+17. Should generic restoration prompts be complemented with style-specific restoration prompts?

 ## 4. Recommended presentation order